hitoshi-watase/sercrod/docs/reference/directives/include.md

 #### Template lookup and worlds

-Templates are stored per Nablla world:
+Templates are stored per Sercrod world:

-- When you declare `*template="name"` inside a `<na-blla>` host, Nablla saves a deep clone of that element as a template prototype in that host’s world.
+- When you declare `*template="name"` inside a `<serc-rod>` host, Sercrod saves a deep clone of that element as a template prototype in that host’s world.
 - `*include` searches for the template name in two stages:
   1. The current world’s registry (`this._template_registry`) if it exists.
   2. Parent worlds via `_lookupTemplateNear(name)`:
-     - Nablla climbs the chain of Nablla instances (worlds) upward.
+     - Sercrod climbs the chain of Sercrod instances (worlds) upward.
      - The first world that has a matching template returns its prototype.

 Effect: